 Vision: Trojans trek will be recognised as the most effective peer support wilderness based intervention which reconstructs the psychological health and well being of service and ex service personnel.

 Mission.
-Trojan’s Trek plan, conduct and evaluate wilderness based peer support interventions to assist service and ex-service personnel, adversely affected by their service.
+Trojan’s Trek plan, conduct and evaluate wilderness based peer support interventions to assist service, ex-service, and first responders, adversely affected by their service.

 Context.
 Trojan’s Trek is a program which was first run in the North Flinders Ranges of SA in the late 1990s to assist troubled Vietnam veterans return to a normal life.
 Present day, Trojan’s Trek is going from strength to strength with staff assisting all those with military, police or a first responder background

 The objectives of the trek are to develop in the participants through joint and individual challenge: